fargiolas/clangd-inactive-regions.el/README.md

 overlay covering each inactive region and be done with it.
 Unfortunately there is no attribute for this yet.

-Hence `darken-foreground` method is a probably fragile and inefficient hack around fontification: for each inactive region it looks for symbols with different faces and applies to each of them a different overlay with a dimmed foreground color.
+Hence `darken-foreground` style is a probably fragile and inefficient hack around fontification: for each inactive region it looks for symbols with different faces and applies to each of them a different overlay with a dimmed foreground color.